ABin-Huang/random-super/README.md

 # Random Number Generator IDEA Plugin

 ## Introduction
-The Random Number Generator IDEA Plugin is a tool that allows developers to easily generate random numbers within IntelliJ IDEA.
-This plugin simplifies the process of generating random numbers for testing, sample data creation, and more.
+The Random Super IDEA plugin is a tool that allows developers to easily generate random numbers in IntelliJ IDEA.
+Currently supported data types are String, Integer, and Id, and can generate random numbers of a specified number of types.
+More data types will be supported in the future.

 ## Features
 - Generate random integers, floats, and other numerical types.